on diagnosis

 And here is the finding that should quiet every my-method-is-best argument.
 Across the research, the quality of the relationship between therapist and client predicts outcomes more reliably than any specific technique.
 The method matters.
 The fit matters more.

 This is not a knock on training.
 It is the opposite.
-Knowing several approaches and reading which one a person needs in a given session is harder than mastering one and applying it to everyone.
+Knowing several approaches is harder.
+Reading what a person needs is difficult.
+This is harder than mastering one.
+It is harder than applying it to everyone.
 That is what trained actually looks like.
 Not a single technique performed on schedule.
-A clinician who meets you where you are and adjusts.
+A clinician meets you where you are, and adjusts.

-So when you are choosing someone to help you carry the heaviest things you have lived through, trauma-informed is the baseline you should expect from everyone.
-Trauma-trained, and ideally trained in more than one approach, is what you want from the person doing the actual work.
+So when choosing help for heavy things, trauma-informed is the baseline.
+You should expect this from everyone.
+Trauma-trained is what you want.
+Ideally, trained in more than one approach.
+This is for the person doing the actual work.

 You are allowed to ask which one you are getting.

-If you have been carrying something heavy and you are starting to wonder whether the right support could help you put some of it down, that is a good instinct.
+If you carry something heavy, consider support.
+Wondering if help could lighten your load is a good instinct.
 Reach out.
 Ask the questions.
-You deserve someone who is both informed enough to keep you safe and trained enough to help you heal.
+You deserve someone informed enough to keep you safe.
+You also need someone trained enough to help you heal.

 #CenterForBalancedLivingDE #CFBL #DelawareTherapy #MOTarea #MiddletownDE